The Explorers

 Environmental Impact

 In our curriculum we have also considered the journey of a child through the school, so our curriculum is progressive, builds on prior learning, and regularly revisits taught concepts.
 By design, sequencing within units and across year groups is intently mapped so children can remember more and apply more.
-EYFS, KS1 and KS2 classes follow our History sequence of learning document which has been designed specifically to match the needs of our school ensuring all children meet the full programme of study outlined in the National Curriculum in a progressive way.
+EYFS, KS1 and KS2 classes follow our Geography sequence of learning document which has been designed specifically to match the needs of our school ensuring all children meet the full programme of study outlined in the National Curriculum in a progressive way.

 Implementation